lablita/PraxiconVideoAnnotation/README.md

 # PraxiconVideoAnnotation
-Annotation GUI for actions in videos based on the PRAXICON knowledge base.
+Annotation GUI for actions in videos based on the [PRAXICON knowledge base](https://github.com/CSRI/PraxiconDB).

+## Installation